Out on the streets

 Our purpose is to be a reassuring presence on the streets - we do not intervene in the fights which occasionally occur but we do believe our calming presence has helped avoid many a conflict and are there to help in any way we can.

 We carry information on a range of agencies that provide help of different kinds, and anyone can continue a conversation the next day by contacting the Street Pastors Director via phone or email.

 If you need us while we are on patrol ask any door supervisor or police officer who can contact the patrol via their CAMBAC radio, or contact us here.

-On Saturday nights we also run the NightLite 'safe space' usually in the side chapel of Downing Place URC from 10pm to 4am.
-From 31st October 2020, we are trialling a temporary location 7pm to 11pm at 40 St Andrew's Street, next to the Regal.
+On Saturday nights we also run the NightLite 'safe space' in Downing Place URC from 10pm to 4am.

 This offers a place to wait, chat, recharge your phone, receive assistance, sleep or just use the loo!
 Our volunteers are all from local Christian churches and are demonstrating God's love though our care of people.

 Our volunteers only discuss or share their personal faith if they are asked.